Hypoglycemia: Causes, Symptoms, Treatment & Prevention

 How to Prevent Nocturnal Hypoglycemia?

 If you’re worried about having nocturnal hypoglycemia, try measuring your blood sugar before going to bed.
-If the blood sugar level is below 110 mg/dL or 6.1mmol/L, you can have a small snack or other food with sugar, such as a cup of milk.
+If the blood sugar level is below 110 mg/dL (6.1 mmol/L), you can have a small snack or other foods with sugar, such as a cup of milk.
 If your bedtime blood sugar is consistently low, talk to your healthcare providers whether to reduce your medication dosage or adjust dinner diet recipes.

 Many healthcare professionals now encourage people with diabetes to use continuous glucose monitoring (CGM) to identify abnormal blood sugar fluctuations at night.
 If you have experienced nocturnal hypoglycemia, consider using a CGM.